Linus8D/Java-HTML5-API/README.md

 # Introduction
-Java-HTML5-API is a Java package for creating HTML files in a local directory that can be used to create static websites.

-## What is a static website?
 A _static website_ is composed of HTML files along with external assets such as Javascripts and CSS files.
 This contrasts to  _dynamic websites_ which are assembled by a serve-side web-application each time an user visits a website.

 Because static websites requires no assembly by a web--application, the website load time and hosting costs are often reduced.

+Java-HTML5-API is a Java package for creating HTML files in a local directory that can be used to create static websites.

 # Tutorials
 The following tutorials serves as usage instruction material.
 Because the packages is small (only five classes) the tutorial